gcohenfr/gcohenfr.github.io/pub.md

 ---
 layout: page
 title: Publications
-subtitle: An amalgamation of all my publications
+subtitle: List of my most recent publications
 ---

 The name of students that work under my supervision are *italicized*.